GemstoneGG/Velocity-CTD/README.md

 * First-class support for Paper, Sponge, Fabric and Forge.
 (Other implementations may work, but we make every endeavor to support these server implementations specifically.)
+* Features that deliver an "all-in-one" experience with various features that we believe every network wants and needs.

 ## Building